-Alliance for Technology, Learning and Society (ATLAS) Created The Alliance for Technology, Learning and Society (ATLAS) forms following a campus-wide academic strategic planning process that involved administrators, faculty and students from every school and college, as well as internal and external advisory boards.
+The Alliance for Technology, Learning and Society (ATLAS) is formed, following a campus-wide academic strategic planning process that involved administrators, faculty and students from every school and college, as well as internal and external advisory boards.
 The goal of ATLAS is to integrate information technology for all disciplines, people and communities.
 A steering committee forms to manage planning and implementation of the new ATLAS initiative.
 Bobby Schnabel, Vice Provost for Academic and Campus Technology and CU’s Chief Information Officer, is named the first ATLAS director.
 A faculty member since 1977, Schnabel served as chair of the Department of Computer Science from 1990 to 1995 and as Associate Dean for Academic Affairs in the College of Engineering and Applied Science from 1995 to 1997.

 Evaluation and Research Group Founded Lecia Barker is named director of the newly formed ATLAS Evaluation and Research Group.
 The group collaborates with faculty, scientists and outreach partners in conducting evaluations and research in increasing participation of under-represented groups in the information technology workforce, technology curricula, student technology use, information technology in instruction, digital libraries, and the development and use of web-based, self-contained learning modules.
 External Advisory Board Named The ATLAS Advisory Board is created, composed of prominent business and technology leaders from Colorado and the nation.
 The board meets quarterly and plays a major role in ATLAS’ strategic planning and external relations.
 Technology, Arts and Media Program Proposed Two campus-wide committees, drawn from every school and college, explore the possibilities for the creation of the Technology, Arts and Media (TAM) program.
 One committee plans curriculum; one creates initial multidisciplinary projects courses for the TAM program.
 Diane Sieber, an assistant professor in the Department of Spanish and Portuguese, becomes the first TAM director.
 The TAM undergraduate certificate program is created in 1999.
 ATLAS Center Program Plan Envisions Building A campuswide committee of deans and faculty members unveils the ATLAS Center Program Plan, which envisions an ATLAS building to house interdisciplinary, active-learning instructional programs; a design studio approach to teaching and learning; performance and production studios; educational technology support, and facilities for the Technology, Arts and Media program and the Film Studies program.